microsoft/pxt/common-docs/packages.md

 Read more an [defining-blocks](https://makecode.com/defining-blocks) to learn how to surface your APIs into blocks and JavaScript.

+## Icon

+The editor will automatically use any ``icon.png`` file when displaying the package in the editor. **This feature only works for approved packages.**

+The icon should be sized with a 16:9 ratio and of at least ``184`` pixel wide.

 ## Versioning

 When someone references your package from the web UI they will get